 - Add wheat germ to your cereals or yogurt;

-- Throw beans and lentils into your soups, chili sauces, and other sauces and dishes;
+- Throw beans and lentils into your soups, chilli sauces, and other sauces and dishes;

 - Eat lean red meat once or twice a week.